robcarver17/pysystemtrade/docs/userguide.md

 my_config=Config("private.filename.yaml") ## assuming the file is in "pysystemtrade/private/filename.yaml"
 ```

-There are no restrictions on what is nested in the dictionary (but the top level must be a dict); although it is easier to use str, float, int, lists and dicts, and the standard project code only requires those (if you're a pyyaml expert you can do other python objects like tuples, but it won't be pretty).
+There are no restrictions on what is nested in the dictionary (but the top level must be a dict); although it is easier to use str, float, int, lists and dicts, and the standard project code only requires those (if you're a PyYAML expert you can do other python objects like tuples, but it won't be pretty).

 The section on [configuration options](#Configuration_options) explains what configuration options are available.

-#### Creating a configuration object from a pre-baked system
+#### 3) Creating a configuration object from a pre-baked system

 ```python
 from systems.futures.basesystem import futures_system